Pratyaksh524/macmodular/README.md

 - **Dashboard Interface**: Clean, modern dashboard with live metric updates
 - **User Authentication**: Sign-in/sign-out functionality
 - **PDF Report Generation**: Generate comprehensive ECG reports
+- **Recent Reports Panel**: In-app list of the last 10 generated PDF reports with Open action
+- **Dual Save Reports**: When generating a report, it saves to your chosen location (e.g., Downloads) and a managed copy is stored in `reports/` for history
 - **Background GIF Support**: Animated background on sign-in screen
 - **Real-time Data Processing**: Live ECG data acquisition and processing from hardware